This article has been fact-checked & verified for accuracy.

 Beliefs regarding resurrection held by the Pharisees

 The Pharisees believed fervently in the resurrection of all bodies and held a strong conviction in life after death.
 They emphasized purity rules and strict adherence to the law, which set them apart from other Jewish sects.
 Their beliefs in resurrection and the afterlife influenced their teachings and religious practices, as they sought to maintain a state of ritual purity to prepare for the resurrection and life after death.
 This focus on purity and resurrection also led the Pharisees to separate themselves from those who did not adhere to their strict rules, as they believed in the significance of living a righteous and pure life in preparation for the eventual resurrection.
-Unlike other Jewish sects, the Pharisees' emphasis on the resurrection of all bodies and the importance of purity profoundly impacted their religious views and practices, shaping their teachings and setting them apart from their contemporaries.
+Unlike other Jewish sects, the Pharisees' emphasis on the resurrection of all bodies and the importance of purity powerfully impacted their religious views and practices, shaping their teachings and setting them apart from their contemporaries.

 Key takeaways:

-• The Pharisees fervently believed in the resurrection of all bodies and life after death
+- The Pharisees fervently believed in the resurrection of all bodies and life after death

-• Their emphasis on purity rules shaped their teachings and religious practices
+- Their emphasis on purity rules shaped their teachings and religious practices

-• Their beliefs in resurrection set them apart from other Jewish sects
+- Their beliefs in resurrection set them apart from other Jewish sects

 Lack of belief in resurrection among the Sadducees

 The Sadducees, my brothers and sisters, did not believe in the resurrection of the dead.
 They stood firm in their conviction that there would be no life after death, no coming back from the grave.
-This belief, as you can imagine, had a profound impact on their theological positions.
+This belief, as you can imagine, had a powerful impact on their theological positions.
 It influenced how they viewed the Scriptures and understood God's power and promises.

 Now, when we look at incidents involving the Sadducees, we see this lack of belief in resurrection playing out in their interactions with Jesus, our Lord and Savior.
 They questioned Him about the resurrection, trying to trap Him in His words.
 Their denial of resurrection also led them to oppose the apostles and persecute the early followers of Jesus, for they preached strongly about the resurrection of Christ.